hrishioa/wishful-search/README.md

 Apache-2 licensed - but recommended to fork and modify, and I'm happy to help if you run into issues.

-{% note %}

-This repo is the work of a single dev, and meant to be for educational purposes.
-Use at your own risk!
+**This repo is the work of a single dev, and meant to be for educational purposes.
+Use at your own risk!**

-{% endnote %}

 ## Key Features